Bladeavis/Emotion-based-Chatbot/README.md

 ### BERT
 ## Important Note:
 This model takes a long time to load and Data Split (>45 Minutes).
 For this reason, the BERT file results faster when run through GoogleColab (with T4 GPU - 2 Minutes).
-Since GoogleColab runs this code using GPU and RAM, the Train-Test split and model loading takes 2 minutes, but when you run this code on your own computer on a platform like VS Code, this part of the code takes a very long time (>45 Minutes), so you can see how the code works by clicking on the GoogleColab link below: https://colab.research.google.com/drive/1yQqHO6CPsZcRDi5zXi0xH3TxAa2NnwwQ?usp=sharing
+Since GoogleColab runs this code using GPU, the Train-Test split and model loading takes 2 minutes, but when you run this code on your own computer on a platform like VS Code, this part of the code takes a very long time (>45 Minutes), so you can see how the code works by clicking on the GoogleColab link below: https://colab.research.google.com/drive/1yQqHO6CPsZcRDi5zXi0xH3TxAa2NnwwQ?usp=sharing

 To run the BERT model, follow these steps:
 1. Install the required libraries: `pip install nltk` and `pip install transformers` and `pip install torch`